St George, Queensland

-It sits at the junction of several highways including the Castlereagh Highway, the Moonie Highway, the Carnarvon Highway and the Balonne Highway.
-The only crossing of the Balonne River is the Andrew Nixon Bridge on the Balonne Highway.

 History

 Aboriginal people

-The present township of St George was founded on the boundaries of three Aboriginal cultural groups, the Mandandanji to the north, the Kooma to the south-west and the Bigambul to the south-east.
+The present township of St George was founded on the boundaries of three Aboriginal groups, the Mandandanji to the north, the Kooma to the south-west and the Bigambul to the south-east.

 These people of the Balonne River fished with hoop nets and hunted ducks and marsupials for meat.
 They supplemented their diet with the small native melons that grew in abundance in the area, and with yams dug out from the flats along the riverbanks.
 Their funeral rites consisted of constructing an elevated bark platform on which the deceased would be placed, with fires lit underneath to smoke and preserve the corpse.
 The mummified remains would then be wrapped in bark and possum cloaks and carried with care by the relatives until they were deposited in a hollow of a tree.
 Surrounding trees were marked and decorated.